HowToLucidDream/10-Days-of-Lucid-Dreaming/README.md

 This allows you to go at your own speed.

 !
-YOU ARE NOT REQUIRED TO SPEND 30 DAYS ON THIS AS EVERYONE TAKES DIFFERENT TIMES !
+YOU ARE NOT REQUIRED TO FIT EVERYTHING INTO 10 DAYS AS EVERYONE TAKES DIFFERENT TIMES !

 Please take your time and do not feel rushed.
 If you have any troubles or questions, please join this discord server and ask us anything.
 We have specialised Lucid Dreamers with 20+ Years of experience!